 In InterConnect, ten studies assessed fish intake using FFQs with two using diet history (a retrospective structured interview method consisting of questions about habitual intake of foods from the core food group).
-While all studies could create total fish, not all could contribute to the seven other variables.
+While all studies could create a "total fish" variable, not all could contribute to the seven other variables (Fatty/oily fish, shellfish, saltwater fish, freshwater fish, fried fish, smoked/salted fish).